felixlu/awesome-stars/topics.md

 - [jackwener/opencli](https://github.com/jackwener/opencli) - Make Any Website & Tool Your CLI.
 A universal CLI Hub and AI-native runtime.
 Transform any website, Electron app, or local binary into a standardized command-line interface.
 Built for AI Agents to dis
 - [shotgun-sh/shotgun](https://github.com/shotgun-sh/shotgun) - Spec Driven Development 🤠 Write codebase-aware specs for AI coding agents so they don't derail.
-- [mindfold-ai/Trellis](https://github.com/mindfold-ai/Trellis) - All-in-one AI framework & toolkit
+- [mindfold-ai/Trellis](https://github.com/mindfold-ai/Trellis) - The best agent harness.
 - [superset-sh/superset](https://github.com/superset-sh/superset) - IDE for the AI Agents Era - Run an army of Claude Code, Codex, etc. on your machine
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.